ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 The native ERA5 output in GRIB format is stored on a `reduced Gaussian grid
 <https://confluence.ecmwf.int/display/CKB/ERA5:+data+documentation#ERA5:datadocumentation-SpatialgridSpatialGrid>`__.
-By default, these data is regridded to a regular 0.25°x0.25° grid as `recommended by the ECMWF
+By default, these data are regridded to a regular 0.25°x0.25° grid as `recommended by the ECMWF
 <https://confluence.ecmwf.int/display/CKB/ERA5%3A+What+is+the+spatial+reference#heading-Interpolation>`__
 using bilinear interpolation.